Dreamer1325/yichao.github.io/_pages/about.md

 # 📝 Publications

 # 🎖 Honors and Awards
+- *2023.07*, Outstanding Social Practice Member.
-- *2024.07*, \textbf{Second Prize} of the 2024 National Undergraduate Mathematical Contest in Modeling in Shanghai Zone.
+- *2024.09*, \textbf{Second Prize} of the 2024 National Undergraduate Mathematical Contest in Modeling in Shanghai Zone.

 # 📖 Educations
 - *2022.09 - present*, Undergraduate, Shanghaitech University, Shanghai

+# 💻 Sevice
+- *2025.03 - 2025.07*, Teaching Assistant for CS182 *Introduction to Machine Learning* course.
+- *2024.09 - 2025.09*, President of the Music Club.
+- *2024.09 - 2025.09*, Student Assistant of the Mind and Health Center.